-- Replace the lube oil and fuel with the specified viscosities according to Section "4.
-Fueling, Oiling and Greasing Based on Temperature Range" on page 262. - If you have added an AF-PT anti-freeze (for one winter season only), fully drain the cooling system, flush the inside of the cooling system well, and fill the coolant tank with tap water.
+- · Replace the lube oil and fuel with the specified viscosities according to Section "4.
+Fueling, Oiling and Greasing Based on Temperature Range" on page 253. - If you have added an AF-PT anti-freeze (for one winter season only), fully drain the cooling system, flush the inside of the cooling system well, and fill the cooling water tank with tap water.

-Long-term Storage 6.
+6. Long-term Storage